freizeitkarte/fzk-mde-garmin/Freizeitkarte-Entwicklung/readme_EN.txt

 Freizeitkarte-Entwicklung/bounds:
-Repository for bounds/boundary data, which are needed for indexing (e.g. address-search)
+Repository for bounds/boundary data, which are needed for indexing (e.g. address-search).
+This datafiles will be downloaded when you issue the 'bootstrap' command.

 Freizeitkarte-Entwicklung/cities:
 Repository of geodata about all cities with more than 15000 inhabitants